the gospel of the lamb, live from the slaughterhouse

 like sitting out on our blankets in the warm, damp grass.

-talking and laughing and lying on our stomachs and our words.
+talking and laughing and lying on our stomachs and through our teeth.

 the simple magic of adolescence.